Gkhadharbee/AWS_Projects/README.md

    ``` bash
    vim index.html
    ```
-   f.
+   e.
 This will open the Vim editor.
 Copy and paste any HTML content you like into the editor.
 For example:
    ``` bash
    <html>